Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Shadow Oaks Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Staff Responsible for Monitoring: Math and Science Teachers, Admin
+Staff Responsible for Monitoring: Math teachers, counselor, CAIS, Admin, MCLs, Interventionist

 Goal 2: Student Support